Vision and Mission

 Teams typically meet once or twice a week to practice instant challenges and work on their presentation for the judges.
 Students in K-12 can participate in this program.
 We currently have six elementary teams practicing to compete at the regional level on March 13, 2010.
 If you would like more information about this program please visit their website.

 The Reading Olympics Program is designed to promote reading, teamwork, self-confidence and enjoyment of reading.
 There are books on the list for all reading abilities.
 All students in grades 4 through 8 are encouraged to become a Reading Olympics team member and take part in the activities.
 The Olympians will work in teams to collectively read from the list of 35-40 books between September and March.
 Teams will be asked questions about the books during tournaments.
-For more information contact your school Reading Olympics coordinator: Mrs. Vaughan (RES); Mrs. Ray (GES); Mrs. Hawk (BES); Mrs. Cooley (GMS).
+For more information contact your school Reading Olympics coordinator: Mrs. Vaughan (RES); Mrs. Smith (GES); Mrs. Parrish (BES).

 Enrichment Opportunities in & around Goochland County